LibrePCB/LibrePCB/tests/ui/README.md

 ## Requirements

 - [`uv`](https://docs.astral.sh/uv/)
-- Access to the Slint's [`ui-testing`](https://github.com/slint-ui/ui-testing)
+- Access to the Slint's [UI Testing Framework](https://testing.slint.dev/).
-  framework.
   This is not public so far, therefore it's unfortunately not possible yet for you to run those tests locally.
 On CI, those tests are run.

 ## Run Tests